wistefan/odrl-pap/README.md

 - ```target```  requires one parameter
 - all other require none

 The parameters need to be defined with the ```%s``` placeholder.
-The methods can user other methods as input(f.e. from the ```helper```) but no additional parameter replacement.
+The methods can use other methods as input(f.e. from the ```helper```) but no additional parameter replacement.

 The mapping.json can be extended via a mapping file, configured at ```paths.mapping```.
 If provided, all contents will